Old Age Security Return of Income Guide for Non-Residents

 - Email notifications are sent unencrypted and unsecured.
 They could be lost, intercepted, viewed or altered by others who have access to your email account.
 You accept this risk and acknowledge that the CRA will not be liable if you are unable to access or receive the email notifications, nor for any delay or inability to deliver notifications

 - These terms of use may be changed from time to time.
-The CRA will provide notice in advance of the effective date of any new terms.
-You agree that the CRA may notify you of these changes by emailing the new terms, or notice where to find them, to the email address that you provided.
+The CRA will provide advance notice of the effective date of any new terms.
+You agree that the CRA may notify you of these changes by emailing the new terms, or notice of where to find them, to the email address that you provided.
 You agree that your use of the service after the effective date of any change to these terms constitutes your agreement to the new terms.
 If you do not agree to the new terms, you must remove your email address from My Account and no longer use the service

 Social insurance number (SIN)